Enchanted Ecologies in Scandinavia

 Forests, protected habitats and vistas are praised as evoking 'something almost holy' and open up visions of and for a 'reconnection to nature' in different versions.
 Moreover, in the discourse of nature-oriented urban movements such as slow food and tree activism, life 'close to nature' is described as having qualities associated with notions of the sacred.

-Methodologically, we aim at developing a collective research method of ethnographic transects by combining methods of biologists and ecologists with anthropological fieldwork strategies.
-Each subproject outlines one or more transects by which actors and places are systematically investigated.
+Methodologically, we aimed at developing a collective research method of ethnographic transects by combining methods of biologists and ecologists with anthropological fieldwork strategies.
+Each subproject outlined one or more transects by which actors and places were systematically investigated.

-The sub-projects will be carried out in Denmark, Sweden and Norway and are designed in order to operationalize the central concepts of 'enchantment' and 'emerging ecologies' in partly overlapping settings across the spheres of leisure, agricultural production and the scientific investigation of habitats.
-All participants contribute to and draw on the collective field material.
+The sub-projects were carried out in Denmark, Sweden and Norway and were designed in order to operationalize the central concepts of 'enchantment' and 'emerging ecologies' in partly overlapping settings across the spheres of leisure, agricultural production and the scientific investigation of habitats.
+All participants contributed to and draw on the collective field material.

 Researchers